|

 ananassa Duchesne) in the first and second growing years.

-The various types of plastic mulch that were used had little
+The various types of plastic mulch that were used had

-strawberry weight.
-Nevertheless, the black mulch is the most
+average marketable strawberry weight.
+Nevertheless, the

-satisfactory in terms of its ability to adapt to strawberry
+ability to adapt to strawberry plant age and weather

-plant age and weather conditions.
-Although using shelters was
+conditions.
+Although using shelters was not effective in

-growing year, using floating covers (tarpaulins) in the second
+year, using floating covers (tarpaulins) in the second

 growing year was beneficial.
-The various shelters had little
+The various shelters had

 |